 Morning Pep Pure Birch Xylitol is derived from birch trees grown in the United States.
 This sugar substitute comes in a 16 ounce bag that easily reseals.
 This quality and versatility makes it our top ranked xylitol.

 NOW Foods Xylitol comes in a resealable one pound bag that comes in a moderate-sized sugar grain that’s versatile enough for adding to drinks and for baking.
 It’s popular for its mild, sweet flavor and positive dental health benefits.

 Bulksupplements is widely known for delivering quality supplements with no frills and no nonsense.
 That’s certainly what you are getting with this xylitol sugar substitute.
 This is the best option if all you need is a small amount: At 8.8 ounce, these resealable bags are great if all you use is a teaspoon or so every day in your coffee.

-If all you need is a modest amount of xylitol, Emerald Forest Xyla is a decent choice.
-At 16 ounces per package, it’s good for the occasional user who wants to mix a teaspoon or two into their coffee, but isn’t going to cook or bake with xylitol.
+If all you need is a modest amount of xylitol, Health Garden is a decent choice.
+At 12 ounces per package, it’s good for the occasional user who wants to mix a teaspoon or two into their coffee, but isn’t going to cook or bake very much with xylitol.